-Join Peggy Fisher for an in-depth discussion in this video Working with polymorphism, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Working with polymorphism, part of Learning Java.

 - I'd like to wrap up this section…with one more term that you'll hear a lot…when dealing with object-oriented programming.…That term is polymorphism, similar to the inheritance…and encapsulation, this is also a benefit…of object-oriented programming.…When we use Inheritance to create new classes,…each new class inherits both the data members…and methods of the base class.…But sometimes, the methods need to behave differently…depending on the new class definition.…For example: remember our bug class?…We used this class as a base for creating…more specific types of bug classes,…such as Grasshopper and Ladybug.…

 If we wanted to simulate a grasshopper moving,…it would jump.…But when a ladybug moves, it flies.…The same word move has two implementations.…This problem can be solved using polymorphism.…It enables one common interface for many implementations…and for objects to act differently…under different circumstances.…So the bug class would have a generic move method…defined that crawls.…An ant can use the base method because an ant crawls,…